AWS CloudFormation Best Practices

 • can be handled by replicating all the data to the cloud environment and ability to provision the servers quickly.

-• can be handled by using DNS to repoint from on-premises environment to cloud environment
+• can be handled by using Cloud DNS to repoint from on-premises environment to cloud environment

 • Encrypt data on the wire and at rest.

 • All the GCP services, by default, provide encryption on wire and at rest.
-Encryption can be performed using Google provided or Custom keys
+Encryption can be performed using Google-managed keys, Customer-Managed Encryption Keys (CMEK) via Cloud KMS, or Customer-Supplied Encryption Keys (CSEK)

 • Support multiple private connections between the production data center and cloud environment.

-• can be handled using VPN (multiple VPNs for better performance) or dedicated Interconnect connection between the production data center and the cloud environment
+• can be handled using Cloud VPN (multiple VPN tunnels with HA VPN for 99.99% SLA) or Dedicated Interconnect/Partner Interconnect connection between the production data center and the cloud environment.
+For multi-cloud connectivity, Cross-Cloud Interconnect is also available.

 References